ms606/How-Javascript-Works/README.md

     ` 2.
 Dynamically typed language: You can declare the variables without really specifying in that strictness / boundness.
 Here the type checking is done on the run time.    (allows to be more flexible and write the code faster) e.g. var a = 100; `

+## Section 5: The 2 Pillars: Closure and Prototypal Inheritance

 ### Functions properties:
 1. Assign a function to a variable. var stuff = function(){}